bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 ### Overlay content centering

-By default the overlay content will be horizontally and vertically centered within the overlay regions.
+By default the overlay content will be horizontally and vertically centered within the overlay region.
 To disabled centering, set the `no-center` prop to `true`.

 ### Non-wrapping mode

 By default, `<b-overlay>` wraps the content of the default slot.
-In some cases you may want to wrap a parent container.
+In some cases you may want to obscure a parent container.
 Use the `no-wrap` prop to disable rendering of the wrapping (and ignore the default slot).
-Note that this requires that the ancestor element to be obscured have relative positioning (eiteher via the utility class `'position-relative'`, or CSS style `'position: relative;'`).
+Note that this requires that the ancestor element that is to be obscured to have relative positioning (eiteher via the utility class `'position-relative'`, or CSS style `'position: relative;'`).

 ```html